onqtam/timeline/README.md

 | Constants       | SCREAM_CASE |

 1. Do NOT use `_` for private fields.
 Vue has a variety of issues with members prefixed with `$` or `_` which make development much harder.
+2. Order class members in this order:

+    * public data members
+    * protected data members
+    * private data members
+    * public function members
+    * protected function members
+    * private function members

+3. When a data class and a component class need to use similar names, add the `Component` suffix to the component.
+Example:
+`Comment` is the data class, `CommentComponent` is the Component which renders a single comment.
+4. Add the suffix `View` to any complete view.
+Always place them in the *Views* directory.

 [vue-devtools]: https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en
 [vue-cli]: https://cli.vuejs.org/guide/